satyaki-mitra/text_authentication/README.md

 Each domain is configured with specific thresholds for the six detection metrics and an ensemble threshold.
 The weights determine the relative importance of each metric's output during the ensemble aggregation phase.

-*   **AI Threshold:** If a metric's AI probability exceeds this value, it leans towards an "AI" classification for that metric.
+*   **High-Consistency Threshold:** If a metric's synthetic-consistency score exceeds this value, it contributes stronger evidence toward a synthetic-consistency assessment for that metric.
-*   **Human Threshold:** If a metric's AI probability falls below this value, it leans towards a "Human" classification for that metric.
+*   **Low-Consistency Threshold:** If a metric's Authentic probability falls below this value, it contributes evidence toward higher human-authored consistency for that metric.
 *   **Weight:** The relative weight assigned to the metric's result during ensemble combination (normalized internally to sum to 1.0 for active metrics).

 ### Confidence-Calibrated Aggregation (High Level)